Tca0/project-3-findMeADoc-front-end/README.md

 - Clone the repo
 - Install all frontend packages (from package.json) by running `npm install`
-- Create a '.env' file inside project directory and list `REACT_APP_API='backendAPIURL'` replacing backendAPIURL with your running clone of backend URL.
+- Create a '.env' file inside the project directory and list `REACT_APP_API='backendAPIURL'` replacing backendAPIURL with your running clone of the backend URL.
 - Start server with `npm run start`

 ### <a name='demo'>Demo</a>